INTERNS-LXI-TECHNOLOGIES/LifeScript/lifescript001/002-implementations/servers/lifescript/daily_journal_backend/README.md

 ### Packaging as jar

-To build the final jar and optimize the dailyJournalBackend application for production, run:
+To build the final jar and optimize the DailyJournal application for production, run:

 ```
 ./mvnw -Pprod clean verify